cloudflare/webcm/README.md

 # Zaraz Tool Package

 ## Introduction
 A Zaraz Tool Package is an NPM package that defines how a certain third-party tool works in a website.
-It contains all of the assets required for the tool to function, and it allows to tool to subscribe to different events, to update the DOM and to introduce server-logic.
+It contains all of the assets required for the tool to function, and it allows the tool to subscribe to different events, to update the DOM and to introduce server-logic.

 Tools that provide a Zaraz Tool Package have a few important advantages over tools that don't: